Method B — Private-key JWT (Python SDK)

 openssl rsa -in private_key.pem -pubout -out public_key.pem

-Build and host the JWKS (the public key as JSON)
+2. Build the JWKS (public key as JSON)

-AuthSec fetches your public key from a URL, in JWKS format:
+AuthSec fetches your public key from a URL you control, in JWKS format.

 from cryptography.hazmat.primitives import serialization